 An online ad strategy that goes beyond Google Ads can be a smart move for many sellers.
 Here’s why you should consider expanding your reach, and how to sell with Bing ads.

 We talk a lot about Google Search because, after all, it’s the 800 pound gorilla in the world of web queries.
 Bing’s share of the search market is a fraction of Google’s.
-Bing averages about 13 million searches per day vs > 3 billion for Google.
-In desktop searches, though, Bing’s market share is much better.
+Compare Bing’s average 13 million searches per day vs Google’s 3+ billion.
+In desktop searches, though, Bing looks better.

 The Bing network is growing quickly, too.
-Just take a look at the numbers:
+Just take a look at Bing’s numbers:

-- There are 5.4 billion monthly searches conducted on the Bing Network
+- 5.4 billion is how many monthly searches Bing runs

 Cost: Bing Ads vs. Google Ads

-Bing PPC has far less competition among its bidding advertisers.
-This makes clicks cheaper, and advertisers get more for their dollar.
+Bing PPC prices reflect the fact there’s far less competition among its bidding advertisers.

-According to ReportGarden, CPC averages $7.99 on Bing Ads and $20.08 on Google AdWords.
-Some analyses show the average cost-per-click on Bing Ads can be up to 70% lower compared to AdWords.
+According to ReportGarden, The price for CPC averages $7.99 vs. a $20.08 cost for Google AdWords.
+The cost-per-click on Bing Ads can be up to 70% lower..

 A recent rebranding, with bonus ad exposure